chronoapp/chrono/README.md

 For use with Zoom, you will need to create an Oauth app in the Zoom Developer Console and set the `ZOOM_API_KEY` and `ZOOM_API_SECRET` environment variables in the `.env` file.

+In order to OAuth with Google and get updates through webhooks, you'll need to use a reverse proxy like [ngrok](https://ngrok.com/) to expose your local server to the internet.

 2) Build and start the backend container.

 Docker build only needs to be done once, or when you make changes to the Dockerfile